math-rafaini/num-analysis/README.md

 # numerical-analysis

-- This project is being developing in order to learn the basics of numerical analysis
+- This project is being develop in order to learn the basics of numerical analysis